dbarzin/mercator/docs/model.md

 | updated_at                     | timestamp    | Date of update                          |
 | deleted_at                     | timestamp    | Date of deletion                        |

-The "controls" field is not used and is not implemented yet in mercator.
+The field "controls" is not used and therefore is absent in the app.

-Data model export references processes, information, applications and documents related to data processing.
+The data model export lists processes, information, applications and documents linked to a data processing.

-In the application, a process can be linked to data processing from a processing object of data.
+In the app, a process can be linked to a data processing from a data processing object.
-Information can be linked to data processing from a data processing object.
+An information can be linked with a data processing from a data processing object.

-An application can be linked to data processing from a data processing object.
+An application can be linked to a data processing from a data processing object.
-A document can be attached to data processing from a data processing object.
+A document can be linked to a data processing from a data processing object.

 #### Security measures